ml-archive/blog/source/_posts/Android_WorkManager.md

 ```

 ## When should you use it?
-The `WorkManager` is very useful for tasks running in asynchronously background threads and for tasks which need to fulfill certain conditions before they can run or automated tasks running in a certain order.
+The `WorkManager` is very useful for tasks running in background threads and for tasks which need to fulfill certain conditions before they can run or automated tasks running in a certain order.

 #### Some example of when WorkingManager also can be really useful